MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 > SSH-based remoting, see
 > [PowerShell Remoting over SSH](/powershell/scripting/learn/remoting/ssh-remoting-in-powershell-core?view=powershell-7).

-For more up-to-date information about supported operating systems and support lifecycle, see the [PowerShell Support Lifecycle](/powershell/scripting/powershell-support-lifecycle?view=powershell-7).
+For more information about the supported operating systems and support lifecycle, see the [PowerShell Support Lifecycle](/powershell/scripting/powershell-support-lifecycle?view=powershell-7).

 ## How do I install PowerShell 7?